gregwhitaker/proteus-s3upload-example/README.md

 ## Prerequisites

+## Building the Example
+Follow the steps below to build the example.

+1. Run the following Gradle command to build the application:

+        ./gradlew clean build

 ## Running the Example
+Follow the steps below to run the example.

+1. Run the following command to start the upload service:

+        ./gradlew :service:run

+2. Run the following command to upload the `cat.jpeg` image to Amazon S3:

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/proteus-s3upload-example/issues).